CompEvol/beast2-site/_posts/2024-10-01-when-low-ess-is-ok.md

 In this case it is acceptable for the ESS to be ignored.
 Note that when the indicator variable is only very occasionally (perhaps even for a single sample) switched to the other value, the ESS will be very high, possibly close to the number of samples in the trace log.

+## Unused dimensions of parameters under reversible jump

+Under reversible jump, parameters can have variable dimension.
+Since Tracer requires each column to be completely populated, such parameters need to log dimensions, even if they are not used.
+This used to be the case for bModelTest, where all 6 dimensions of the substitution model's rate parameter were logged: when HKY dominates during the MCMC, most of the time the higher dimensions of the rate parameter are not sampled.
+This results in low ESS for those under-sampled parameters.
+Currently, bModelTest only logs the resulting rates for AC, AG, AT, CG, CT, and GT, which should have good ESSs.

 ## Posteriors from nested sampling

 Nested sampling implemented in the [NS](https://github.com/BEAST2-Dev/nested-sampling/) package provides an alternative to creating a sample from the prior.